Initialization of ReLUs for Dynamical Isometry

 For any nonlinear activation function, $T_l$ can be approximated numerically on an equidistant grid.
-The convolution in the kernel definition can be computed efficiently with the help of Fast Fourier Transformations and the eigenvalues of the matrix approximating $T_l$ give rise to the dynamics of signal propagation.
-Specifically for rectified linear units (ReLUs), we can even derive a closed form solution for the integral kernel $k_l(y,z)$ of $T_l$ and derive some of its spectral properties.
-This allows us to reason about the shape of the stationary distribution of $T_l$, i.e. the limit output distribution for networks with increasing depth.
+The convolution in the kernel definition can be computed efficiently with the help of Fast Fourier Transformations.
+The eigenvalues of the matrix approximating $T_l$ define the approximate signal propagation along the eigendirections.

 However, we only receive the full picture when we extend our study to look at the joint output distribution, i.e., the outputs corresponding to different inputs. \begin{prop} The same component of pre-activations of signals $h_1,... , h_D$ corresponding to different inputs $\mathbf{x}^{(0)}_1, ..., \mathbf{x}^{(0)}_D$, are jointly normally distributed with zero mean and covariance matrix $V$ defined by